 What we want is to form an unbroken line from your legs to your feet, so that you look taller and your proportion look better.

 Now, you see why ankle straps are not our friends.
 However, some of us got a dilemma here.

-Since we have small feet, many of us will actually NEED the ankle straps to keep the shoe from sliding off our feet.
+Since we have small feet, many of us will actually NEED ankle straps to keep the shoe from sliding off our feet.
 Is that you?
 You are not alone.
 I have had this problem for years and I almost gave up looking for pumps without ankle straps.

-The solution?
 If I wear ankle straps, I only wear nude shoes with very skinny straps in the summer, and I make sure to wear black straps on black stockings in the winter when I’m wearing a dress.

-This is the most flattering style for petite women with small feet!
-Pointed toe shoes seem to be just one inch difference at the toes, but they makes a whole world of difference and make your legs look so much longer.
+Pointed-toe shoes seem to be just a one-inch difference at the toes, but they make a whole world of difference and make your legs look so much longer.

-Even if you are not wearing heels, a pair of pointed toe flats will make your legs look extended.
+Even if you are not wearing heels, a pair of pointed-toe flats will make your legs look extended.
 Try it today, if you don’t own a bunch already!